- Generative Models as a Complex Systems Science: how should we study computational systems that emerged rather than being designed?

 A research lab at the UChicago CS Department and Data Science Institute, founded on the belief that new conceptual models of how generative models (LLMs, image diffusion, etc.) work are fundamental to progress in building, interpreting, and using such models.
 The current AI ecosystem tends to favor engineering progress, theoretical guarantees, or complete mechanistic explanations.
 But as UChicago Philosopher of Science William C. Wimsatt noted, humans are limited beings and must work with piecewise approximations of reality.
 This lab is dedicated to exploring and exploiting new conceptual models of how generative AI works, and even how human communication does (or will) work.

-We are one of the founding labs of the Communication & Intelligence group at UChicago.
+We are one of the founding labs of the Communication & Intelligence group at UChicago, which recently had

 Where?